bruhtus/bruhtus.github.io/content/posts/lkmp-journey.md

 the [syzbot's report that has been solved](https://syzkaller.appspot.com/bug?extid=a9a4bedfca6aa9d7fa24) as the test case.
-What I am trying to do is tracking how do we get to the solution by exploring the `kdump` file.
+What I am trying to do is tracking how do we get to the solution by exploring the dump file.

 I made a simple shell script to create a debian image with `kdump` setup to reproduce the syzbot's report.
-So everytime the kernel panic, we can copy the dump files into our machine and analyze that using [crash utility](https://crash-utility.github.io/).
+We can use those debian image in the virtual machine like QEMU and reproduce the syzbot's report in it.
+With `kdump` setup, everytime the kernel panic in the virtual machine, we can copy the dump file into our machine and analyze that using [crash utility](https://crash-utility.github.io/).
 The script is in here:<br>
 https://gist.github.com/bruhtus/00c2e8567f52e1160b9f1bc111a2959c